At Mobile Transaction, we’ve spent the last decade testing mobile card readers to help you make an informed decision.

 Elavon differentiates between Visa and Mastercard (1.75%) and other cards (1.9% or 2.5%).
 Accordingly, it’s expensive dealing with tourists or business clients with corporate or premium cards.
 Barclaycard similarly offers separate fees for different cards, tailored for your business.

-Revolut has the lowest rate (plus a fixed, small fee) for domestic Visa and Mastercard transactions with a Business Account, and an attractive fixed 1.5% for freelancers with a Pro Account.
+Revolut has the lowest rate (plus a fixed, small fee) for domestic Visa and Mastercard transactions with a Business account.

 Other credit card readers